 My writing roots are, as far as I can tell, deep in my genetic code where no mad scientist can go.
 I believe this of all writers because if it were possible to manipulate the genes that make us writers we would all be lined up to get the ‘let me sleep, let me stop’ modification treatment.

 Of course, I am happy to be a writer.
 I just wish it was easier.
 And, I wish it didn’t come with so much risk.
 What if I accidentally offend someone?
 What if I accidentally give away my deepest secrets?
 I didn’t worry about these things when I was a kid writing short stories and poems and keeping diaries and writing love letters to Scott Decembrini.
-But now, of course, that I am trying to become a published writer, I do worry about them.
-So I say now, my apologies if you are offended by anything I write or anything you learn about me that you would rather not have known.
+But now that I am a published writer, I do worry about them.
+So I say now, as a true Canadian, my apologies if you are offended by anything I write.

 Style is an elusive concept and therefore difficult to describe, especially if it is your own you are contemplating for a website piece like this.
 In fact, it is too elusive for words.
 Instead, I can say that, when I am writing, I am seeing hearing smelling feeling the story and that is what drives my words and sentences.
 Often, what I’m seeing hearing smelling feeling is intensely painful or intensely beautiful and therefore very personal.
 At those times, I enter the secret back room of Truth.
 And Truth is of course, a powerful place.
 After I have written those kinds of passages, I must find the courage to keep on the page what I have written.

 I know if I fail to find the courage and try to pawn off the dishonest on my editor, she will call me on it straight up.
 Since I don’t want to waste her time, I try to face it on my own.
 I go back to the place, very early in the morning when even the birds are still sleeping, and I give over my soul to whatever Truth it is that I am supposed to get down on the page.